Recovering Data After RAID Array Format on NAS QNAP Turbo Station TS-877XU-RP: Step-by-Step Guide

 Overall, storage tiering and caching strategies can significantly impact data availability and potential loss on NAS QNAP Turbo Station TS-877XU-RP devices.
 Proper implementation, considering workload requirements, redundancy, and backup strategies, is crucial to ensure data availability and minimize the risk of data loss.

-Although NAS Turbo Station TS-877XU-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-877XU-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view